cityofaustin/ags-service-publisher/README.md

 ## Overview

-The primary purpose of this tool is to automate the publishing of MXD files to Map Services on ArcGIS Server, using [YAML][1] configuration files to define the service folders, environments, services, service properties, data source mappings and more.
+The primary purpose of this tool is to automate the publishing of MXD files to Map Services on ArcGIS Server, using [YAML][1] configuration files to define the service folders, environments, services, [service properties](#service-properties), data source mappings and more.
 Publishing geocoding services is also supported, with some limitations (e.g. no data source mapping).

 Additional features include [cleaning up](#clean-up-services) outdated services and [generating reports](#generate-reports) about existing services and the datasets they reference on ArcGIS Server.

-By default, configuration files are looked for in the `./config` subdirectory, and logs are written to `./logs`.
+By default, configuration files are looked for in the `./configs` subdirectory, reports are written to `./reports`, and logs are written to `./logs`.
+See the [Tips](#tips) section for details on overriding these default locations.

 You create one configuration file per service folder -- each service folder can contain many services.